Mini Paleo Salmon Cakes made with a lemony herb aioli and notes on how to make this FODMAP friendly

 - The salmon cakes are easy enough to work around.
 The only thing to keep in mind is to only use the green parts of the spring onions.

 - As for the aioli, I recommend using garlic infused olive oil so that you can still get the garlicky taste.
-The garlic flavor won’t be as potent as a more traditional aioli but you still get the flavors without all the stomach issues later.
+The garlic flavour won’t be as potent as a more traditional aioli but you still get the flavors without all the stomach issues later.

 - Sweet potato is something that can be considered high in FODMAPs, but under 1/2 cup is considered ok.
 This recipe only calls for 1/4 cup so we’re well under the limit here.

-Eat these on their own with the lemony aioli or throw a few on top of your favorite side salad.
+Eat these on their own with the lemony aioli or throw a few on top of your favourite side salad.
 You can form larger patties if you’re in the mood for more of salmon burger.
 I may be biased but I think this aioli would make a really ace burger spread.

 Don’t forget to #asaucykitchen on instagram if you make these paleo salmon cakes.
 We love seeing what you make!
 You can also post your pictures to our facebook page!